unixorn/awesome-zsh-plugins/README.md

 - [portal](https://github.com/anasouardini/portal/) - A very basic script for jumping to/from paths without having to do write the whole path, open multiple terminal sessions or do a file system search using [fzf](https://github.com/junegunn/fzf).
 Heavily inspired by [Z](https://github.com/rupa/z).
 - [posh-git-bash](https://github.com/lyze/posh-git-sh) - Adds `git` status in your prompt.
 - [ppsmon](https://github.com/mzpqnxow/ppsmon) - Reads `/sys/class/net/$interface/` to keep track of packet transmission rates.
 It stores the current rate to a file in the RAM backed filesystem where it can be easily accessed for display in a shell-prompt.
 Linux-only due to use of `/sys`.
-- [pwp](https://github.com/ttkalcevic/pwp) - Provides a convenient way to display the present working path in the terminal prompt and lists the current working directory along with its parent directories.
-Additionally, it includes a custom command .. to navigate to parent directories easily.
 - [pr-cwd](https://github.com/zpm-zsh/pr-cwd) - Creates a global variable with current working directory.
 Plugin has integration with [jocelynmallon/zshmarks](https://github.com/jocelynmallon/zshmarks).
 - [pr-eol](https://github.com/zpm-zsh/pr-eol) - Displays an EOL symbol which can be embedded in the prompt.
 - [pr-exec-time](https://github.com/zpm-zsh/pr-exec-time) - Adds a variable you can use to display the execution time of the last command run.